5 Destructive Myths About Finding Your IBS Triggers

 I understand how comforting it is when avoiding all FODMAPs 24/7 brings relief, but there's no need to eliminate so many foods forever.
 You can have the same freedom from symptoms AND so much more freedom in what you eat.

-When they test FODMAP foods, most of my clients discover lots of old favorites they can eat and stay symptom free.
+When they reintroduce high-FODMAP foods, my Free To Eat members love discovering the old favorites they can eat and remain symptom free.

 Personally, I learned that having wheat occasionally doesn't have negative effects.
 I'm absolutely thrilled that I can whip up my favorite pizza and enjoy every bite!